HamletDuFromage/4chan-mass-reply/README.md

 - Ability to mimic many filename types
 - Add a meme website watermark to uploads
 - Anonymize file hash
-- Bypass ban evasion detection by stripping the 4chan_pass cookie and randomizing numbers of the user-agent
+- Automatically delete 4chan_pass cookie on ban evasion error
 - Bypass common wordfilters by replacing a letter in the filtered words with a similar letter
 - Automatically slide captcha into the right position
-- Reattach the last selected file
+- Re-attach the last selected file
 - Configurable mass reply with multiple targets
 - Soyquote text and filename
 - Automatically convert WebP to JPEG